Investors don’t believe they’ll make money on you.

 You can even adjust the amount of time that your Revenue-Based Financing lasts.

-sales revenue, from then on you get 1% of all of top line sales for 10 more years.”
+From then on they earn [1]% of all of top line sales for [10] more years.”

 From the investor’s, perspective Revenue-Based Financing is more attractive because: